vattelum/.github/profile/README.md

 The toolkit is open source.
 Anyone can deploy it, fork it, and build on it.

 The goal is foundational infrastructure designed to be self-sustaining.
 This is not a permanently managed software product.
-It is a public good; legal rails for decentralized cooperation.
+It is a public good: legal rails for decentralized cooperation.

 This project is in active development.
 Feedback and suggestions are more than welcome.